Like the captain of the Rocinante, I never skip my morning coffee and The Expanse title sequence and opening credits are like a shot of espresso.

 In Episodes 1 to 4, the two changes to the title sequence are in the asteroid belt and at Jupiter:

 In the asteroid belt, we see Tycho Station in a different orientation.
-Immediately this clip cuts in the words flash up “RIP JOSEPHUS MILLER“, framed at the tip of Tycho Station — but you need to pause immediately the clip changes to see it.
+Immediately this clip cuts in, the words flash up “RIP JOSEPHUS MILLER“, framed at the tip of Tycho Station — but if you blink you’ll miss it so hit pause immediately the clip changes to see it.
 And there are three tiny text blocks in the bottom left corner of this clip.

 When we get to Jupiter we see three Galilean moons (all labelled): Ganymede and Io, which have moved along their respective orbits, and Callisto, which is where UNN and MCRN warships are soon to engage in battle.
-There is no longer any sunlight reflected onto the surface of Ganymede from its orbiting mirrors (I wasn’t aware that all of the mirrors had been destroyed though).
+There is no longer any sunlight reflected onto the surface of Ganymede from its orbiting mirrors (which is curious because I wasn’t aware that all of the mirrors were destroyed).

 Ep 1 – 0:01:35